BuckShlegeris/BuckShlegeris.github.io/_posts/2016-06-12-quickselect-lemma.md

 So we can do quick select on an OST and array at the same time in $latex O(m + \log(n))$.

 My work here leaves a lot to be desired.
 Most obviously, my fastest algorithm is extremely complicated and inelegant; I bet that can be simplified.

-An obvious related question is to figure out what happens if you have two OSTs, or more.
-There's literature on this last topic but I haven't read it yet.